A holiday to Burma in 12 days will takes you to explore prominent religious sites as well as the golden land’s most well-known tourist attractions.

 |Day 07 : Bagan, discovery of temples

-Bagan is another definitely worth-visiting place for your Burma tour.
-This is most impressive archeological site in Asia.
-About 40km from the left bank of legendary Irrawaddy river, over 2000 temples, pagodas and stupas of all sizes and many forms and styles emerge here and there.
-Visit Ananda temple, the most ancient one dating back to 12th century, Thatbyinnyu temple whose height is over 60 meters dominates the rest of temples in Bagan and some other outstanding temples by horse-cart.
-Late afternoon, you go watch sunset from the huge and impressive Pyathada pagoda to enjoy the magnificent view over the vast pagoda-complex.
+Bagan is another definitely worth-visiting place, a ‘can’t miss’ destination of any tour to Burma.
+This is most impressive archaeological site in Asia.
+About 40km from the left bank of legendary Irrawaddy River, over 2000 temples, pagodas and stupas of all sizes and many forms and styles emerge here and there.
+Visit Ananda Temple, the most ancient one dating back to 12th century, Thatbyinnyu Temple whose height is over 60 meters dominates the rest of temples in Bagan and some other outstanding temples by horse-cart.
+Late afternoon, Shwesandaw Temple is a perfect place to enjoy the magnificent sunset view over the vast pagoda-complex.

 Overnight in Bagan.

 |Day 08 : Bagan, visit of traditional villages